 |Figure 2: "hot cross bun" sign seen in pons on T2 MRI. (c) Timothy C. Hain, M.D.|

-The most difficult diagnosis is between Parkinsons disease and levodopa-responsive striato-niagral degeneration-type MSA.
+The most difficult differential diagnosis is between Parkinsons disease and levodopa-responsive striato-niagral degeneration-type MSA.
 PSP is generally confirmed by eye-movement abnormalities.
 In early stages, Cortico-basal-ganglionic degeneration may be impossible to distinguish from MSA but as more cortical signs develop in later stages, the disorders may be possible to separate.
 We have encountered a patient with what we thought was CBGD, that turned out to have Jacob Creutzfeldt (a prion disease).
 The rapid progression in this patient was probably the key.

 MSA patients either do not respond or respond poorly to levodopa.
 Doses of 1 to 1.5 gram per day must be used before unresponsiveness is declared, but generally only about 1/3 of patients respond.